The New York subway system is full of quirky curiosities, and some of these weird and wonderful surprises are hidden in plain sight.

 But at the risk of annoying them just a little bit more, I’d urge anyone visiting New York to take time to appreciate the subterranean world that lurks beneath their feet.

-New York’s subway system is home to some weird and wonderful finds, including hidden art, abandoned stations and secret VIP tracks.
+The subway system that covers Manhattan and Brooklyn is home to some weird and wonderful finds, including hidden art, abandoned stations and secret VIP tracks.

 Even the train conductors perform an unusual ritual that, unless you’re paying attention, you just might miss.